-The socio-economic circumstances and current public transport inefficiencies in the WDM dictates the recommendations.
-Specifically, the unemployment rate in the WDM is approximately 31%, approximately 55% of the residents live below the minimum living level, and the average household income is approximately R2500 per month.
+The socio-economic circumstances and current public transport inefficiencies in the SDM dictates the recommendations.
+Specifically, the unemployment rate in the SDM is approximately 70%, and the average household income is approximately R2100 per month.
 Currently, the average proportion of disposable income spent on commuter travel is 7%.
-There is no direct subsidy for learners, students, and the elderly, and subsidized provisions for persons with disabilities.
-Thus additional services and subsidies are necessary to empower and enhance the quality of life for the people of WDM.
+A very small portion of the worker population is subsidised in the SDM.
+Thus additional services and subsidies are necessary to empower and enhance the quality of life for the people of SDM.